-- 6. Present: At this stage of the collaboration process, share the descriptive feedback that has been individually noted.
+- In your table groups, share your descriptive feedback for this sample of student work. - 2.
+Avoid providing guidance, praise, or blame. - 8.
+Present: In step 2 of the protocol, we share the descriptive feedback that we have noted individually.
 You may add to your notes if you wish.
-Again, at this stage, all discussion should center on what you "see" in the student work.
+Again, at this stage in the protocol, your discussion should center on what you "see" in the student work.
 Continue trying to remain neutral in your comments, avoid making any positive or negative judgments-praise or blame-about what you see, and avoid providing guidance or suggestions for what to do to improve the work.
-You have 10 minutes for this stage of the process.
-[Allow 10 minutes] - 7.
-Ask: What questions, praise or guidance do you have about the student work?
-[Answers may vary, but expect participants to ask about the standards being addressed, the task, etc. and to describe the praise and/or guidance they would include in their commentary to the student]
+You have 10 minutes for Step 2.
+[Allow 10 minutes, then go to the next step.]